ppy/osu-wiki/news/2021-06-15-project-loved-june-2021.md

 The \[asdf\] difficulty is *not* being nominated for Loved.\
 *description written by [POCARI SWEAT](https://osu.ppy.sh/users/5082685)*

 1/6 patterns are one of the key skills needed to play osu!taiko.
 But where can we practice it?
+This map has the answer.

-Here is a good answer for that.
-Konpaku Sariel's *1/6 Practice Pack 1* is a package of 20 beatmaps containing various decently mapped 1/6 patterns, especially for players wanting to familiarize themselves with 1/6.
-These difficulties are designed as practice maps so they're generally very slow and easy to understand the pattern structure.
-If you're already familiar with 1/6 patterns there are higher level difficulties you can try.
-Whether you're a 1/6 beginner or an expert, this beatmap will provide enough practice.
+Konpaku Sariel's *1/6 Practice Pack 1* is a package of 20 beatmaps containing various decently mapped 1/6 patterns, especially for players wanting to familiarize themselves with the idea.
+These difficulties are designed as practice maps so they're generally very slow and easy to understand.
+If you're already familiar with 1/6 patterns, there are higher level difficulties you can try.
+Whether you're a 1/6 beginner or an expert, this beatmap will pose a decent challenge to help expand upon a valuable skillset.

 [![](/wiki/shared/news/2021-06-15-project-loved-june-2021/1032528.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})